edsu/diary/README.md

 ---

+## 7/31/2023

+Today was an unexpected adventure, to say the least.
+I found myself a *copilot* aboard the *Hazrami*, a *princely* aircraft boasting exquisite architecture.
+I was nervous, like a *herdsman* leading his *fath* to new lands, yet the thrill coursing through my veins *tuned* any budding *craven* feelings into curiosity.
+The pilot compared the *consistency* of our path to that of the evaporation cycle; constantly shifting, yet somehow maintaining a loose rhythm.
+A sudden announcement shared a *postponement* to our landing, vague issues *wanting* immediate attention.
+This gave me time to relish the rich textures within the *Hazrami*, a particular fascination being the *holder* of the *Scots* *comb*, heavily adorned with *macassar* oil lending it a resplendent glow.
+I tried to initiate a conversation with a fellow traveler, but the *unresponsive* expression he bore made me rethink my attempt.
+Indeed, this trip is proving to be more exciting than I'd thought.

 ## 7/30/2023

 Feeling like the *saulvaiges* *sachems*, I witnessed a strategic move by the *Abercorn* *governments* today that *bended* my understanding of democracy.
 The *roystering* crowd in *Penang* was *brewing* with impotent rage, their shouts *punctured* the quiet air like a siren.
 It was kind of like a rowdy group *tying* up a scapegoat of their community, just to *adulate* the merciless god of *shapelessness*.
 The *generall* idea was to feed the monster, perhaps to calm its ever-hungry *stummick*.
 The *meanness* of such act was all too reminiscent of an absurd *syllogism*, where the conclusion was unbalanced yet somehow accepted without question.
 Back home, I sat by the *hearthstone*, ruminating the events, questioning the motives, and hoping for a better tomorrow.